saadsaleem10/OrderStatusBot-DialogFlow-REST-API/README.md

 ## Overview.

-* This project revolves around establishing a Dialogflow conversational bot equipped with a webhook to check order status.
-Additionally, a REST API, implemented in Flask, serves as the webhook, facilitating the retrieval of shipment details.
-The bot, through the webhook, efficiently interacts with the API, enabling users to obtain shipment information based on the provided order ID.
+* This project centers around deploying a Dialogflow conversational bot with a webhook designed to inquire about order status.
+Simultaneously, a REST API is implemented using Flask and hosted on Microsoft Azure as a cloud platform.
+This API acts as the webhook, streamlining the process of fetching shipment details.
+Users can seamlessly retrieve shipment information by providing the relevant order ID through the bot.

-The REST API is currently running as a webapp on Microsoft Azure.
+* The REST API is currently operational as a web application on Microsoft Azure.
+You can access the API via the following URL: saad-orderstatusbot.azurewebsites.net.
+This cloud-based deployment ensures scalability, reliability, and accessibility, allowing users to enjoy efficient interactions with the bot and obtain real-time shipment updates.
-The API URL is: [saad-orderstatusbot.azurewebsites.net](https://saad-orderstatusbot.azurewebsites.net/)

 ## Usage.